What are electricity rebates?

 - The account holder must also receive one of the following: Age Pension payment, Carer payment, Disability Support pension, Parenting payment or Service pension.

-Source: Heating Allowance, Tasmanian Government.
-Accurate as of August 2025.
+Source: Heating Allowance, Tasmanian Government Concessions and Discounts.
+Accurate as of January 2026.

 Life Support Concession